 In order to facilitate the offering of our securities, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of our securities.
 In connection with the offering, the underwriters may purchase and sell our securities in the open market.
 These transactions may include short sales, purchases on the open market to cover positions created by short sales and stabilizing transactions.
 Short sales involve the sale by the underwriters of a greater number of shares of securities than they are required to purchase in the offering.
 "Covered" short sales are sales made in an amount not greater than the underwriters' option to purchase additional securities in the offering.
 The underwriters may close out any covered short position by either exercising the over-allotment option to purchase Common Shares and/or Warrants or purchasing securities in the open market.
-In determining the source of securities to close out the covered short position, the underwriters will consider, among other things, the price of securities available for purchase in the open market as compared to the price at which they may purchase Shares shorts.
-The underwriters must close out any naked short position to purchase Common Shares and/or Warrants.
-The underwriters must close out any naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of our securities in the open market after pricing that could adversely affect investors who purchase in the offering.
-Stabilizing transactions consist of various bids for or purchases of securities in the open market after pricing that could adversely affect investors who purchase in the offering.
-Stabilizing transactions consist of various bids for or purchases of securities in the open market before the completion of the offering.
+In determining the source of securities to close out the covered short position, the underwriters will consider, among other things, the price of securities available for purchase in the open market as compared to the price at which they may purchase shares through the over-allotment option to purchase Common Shares and/or Warrants.
+"Naked" short sales are sales in excess of the over-allotment option to purchase Common Shares and/or Warrants.
+The underwriters must close out any naked short position by purchasing securities in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of our securities in the open market after pricing that could adversely affect investors who purchase in the offering.
+Stabilizing transactions consist of various bids for or purchases of securities made by the underwriters in the open market before the completion of the offering.